RobbeDGreef/RCtoPC/README.md

 start the valuetest.py script for you).
 And note the different values and change them in the config file.

-**Please know that changing your THROTTLE_MAX won't necessarily make you driver faster it might even make you slower** You will drive slower if you set this value higher then the value your transmitter actually sends out because if you were to push the throttle back completely the python script will
+**Please know that changing your THROTTLE_MAX won't necessarily make you drive faster it might even make you slower** You will drive slower if you set this value higher then the value your transmitter actually sends out because if you were to push the throttle back completely the python script will